-Although international instruments such as the UNFSA allocate responsibility for fishery data reporting to the flag State, areas of uncertainty remain.
-Amongst others, these relate to circumstances arising from DWFN operations under access agreements and joint venture and charter arrangements.
+Although international instruments such as the UNFSA allocate responsibility for fishery data reporting to the flag State, areas of uncertainty remain particularly with regards the scale and resolution of data to be reported.
+Additional uncertainty exists in the case of DWFN activity (under access agreements and joint venture and charter arrangements).
 At its Eighteenth Session, the CWP revised its existing criteria in an effort to address these uncertainties, as detailed below: